How Major Brand Names Do SEO (And How to Beat Them)Brand names are gaining prominence in the search results.

 Here is a strategy to rank your website in local search:

 - Optimise your pages: Do not underestimate the difference that optimised pages can have on your rankings.
-Take your target keywords and append a city name (e.g. shower screen installation in Perth).
-Include your keywords in your title tags, meta descriptions, headers, and throughout your content.
+Take your target keywords and append a city name and include them in your title tags, meta descriptions, headers, and throughout your content.
 But remember not to over optimise your pages.

 - Create a profile on Google My Business: A profile on Google My Business is simply a must as it increases visibility for your business on Search, Maps, and Google+.
 Fill out all the details on your profile and make sure to verify that you are the owner of the business.
 Take some time to fill out all the fields as it helps your listing stand out more.